 Don’t worry if you have debts with multiple financial providers.
 You can still consolidate them into one loan.
 For example, if you have a personal loan with a different provider to your home loan you can consolidate your debts and essentially pay off the personal loan by adding it to your home loan.

-The first step is to talk to your lending specialist, either your broker or Home Finance Manager.
+The first step is to talk to your lending specialist, either your broker or Home Lending Specialist.
 With their expertise in home loans and lending, they’ll be able to answer your questions and help you go through your options.